pradeep-snair/pythonProjects/todo-app/readme.md

 Docker Push error - tag name was wrong.
 When changing the folder name I did not name it correctly and the github actions failed.
 Pushing the image with the SHA tag to docker hub is failing.

+Split the Giuthub actions file into 3 jobs